-At the YinOva Center we start by taking a full history and working out your Chinese medical diagnosis.
-In Karen’s case running around after two toddlers was making her tired and leaving little time or energy left for sex.
-She also talked about how separate she felt from her husband, Andy¹, now that her life revolved around their kids.
-She commented that when she and Andy did make time they both still enjoyed sex but that motivation was an issue.
-The combination of emotional shut down and physical exhaustion was a clear case of kidney qi deficiency and heart blood deficiency.
+At the Yinova Center, we start by taking a full history and working out your Chinese medical diagnosis.
+In Karen’s case running around after two toddlers were making them tired and leaving little time or energy left for sex.
+They also talked about how separate they felt from her partner now that their lives revolved around their kids.
+Karen commented that when made the time they both still enjoyed sex but that motivation was an issue.
+The combination of an emotional shutdown and physical exhaustion was a clear case of kidney qi deficiency and heart blood deficiency.
 I gave Karen a Chinese herbal formula and we agreed to meet once a week for regular acupuncture.
-She also decided to consciously set aside time for intimacy.
-Within a month Karen was much happier about her sex life.
-She described feeling much closer to her husband and commented that he too seemed to have a new spring in his step.
+Karen also decided to consciously set aside time for intimacy.
+Within a month Karen was much happier about their sex life.
+They described feeling much closer to their partner.

 - Come and see us for regular acupuncture – acupuncture moves qi in the channels around the genitals and so can help with issues related to orgasm.
 Acupuncture can also gently balance hormones and so can help increase desire and arousal.